Updated on December 3, 2021

 If you receive a suspicious phone call that threatens you or demands action, hang up and contact the company directly to determine if the call was legitimate.

-- If you’ve purchased gift cards, contact the card issuer immediately to see if the cards can be canceled.
+If you’ve purchased gift cards, contact the card issuer immediately to see if the cards can be canceled.
+Some companies are helping to stop gift card scams, so you may be able to get your money back.

-- Contact local authorities and your financial institution to notify them of any scams or suspicious activity.
+Contact local authorities, the FTC, and your financial institution to notify them of any scams or suspicious activity.
+Every report makes a difference, even if it happened a while ago.

-Keep in mind that gift cards are not a legitimate way to pay for bills, fees, or make payments to organizations.
-For more tips on how to avoid scams and keep your money safe, visit our blog and click on the Security category.
+Keep in mind that gift cards are not a legitimate way to pay bills/fees or make payments to organizations.
+For more information on gift card scams, visit the Federal Trade Commission’s website.
+For more tips on how to avoid scams and keep your money safe, visit our Resource Center and click on the Security category.

 The content provided in this publication is for informational purposes only.
 Nothing stated is to be construed as financial or legal advice.
 Some products not offered by PSECU.
 PSECU does not endorse any third parties, including, but not limited to, referenced individuals, companies, organizations, products, blogs, or websites.
 PSECU does not warrant any advice provided by third parties.
 PSECU does not guarantee the accuracy or completeness of the information provided by third parties.
 PSECU recommends that you seek the advice of a qualified financial, tax, legal, or other professional if you have questions.